 (1) The LMF sends an LPP Request Location Information message to the UE.
 This request includes indication of DL-TDOA measurements requested, including any needed measurement configuration information, and required response time.

 (2) The UE obtains DL-TDOA measurements as requested in step 1.
-The UE then sends an LPP Provide Location Information message to the LMF, before the Response Time provided in step (1) elapsed, and includes the obtained DL RSTD measurements and, optionally, the DL-PRS-RSRP measurements.
+The UE then sends an LPP Provide Location Information message to the LMF, before the Response Time provided in step (1) elapsed, and includes the obtained DL-TDOA measurements.
 If the UE is unable to perform the requested measurements, or the Response Time elapsed before any of the requested measurements were obtained, the UE returns any information that can be provided in an LPP message of type Provide Location Information which includes a cause indication for the not provided location information.

 End of Changes